 - Classic 8 Turbo Yeast requires more sugar and water per wash in order to produce a full 20% ABV wash in rapid time.
 By far one of my favorites and one of our sellers.

 - Heat Wave Turbo Yeast is perfect when fermenting in areas where fermentation temperatures are hotter than normal.
-Designed to work in temperatures above the 80 Degrees F recommended for other turbo yeasts.
+Designed to work in temperatures above the 80 Degrees F recommended for other yeasts.

 - Pure Pot Still Turbo Yeast includes pectic enzyme packet inside which will work very well with fruits, making this yeast perfect for brandies, grappas, and ciders.
 Pectic enzyme helps with speeding up the extraction of fruit sugars in the fermentation process.